 The following is a list of sanctions that the University may impose on a student or student organization through the Student Conduct Process:

-4. Alcohol and Other Drug Intervention: A student who is found responsible for violation a policy related to alcohol or controlled substances may be required to meet with the Office of Health Promotion and Wellness and/or participate in an intervention called BASICS (Brief Alcohol Screening and Intervention for College Students).
+- Alcohol and Other Drug Intervention: A student who is found responsible for violation a policy related to alcohol or controlled substances may be required to meet with the Office of Health Promotion and Wellness and/or participate in an intervention called BASICS (Brief Alcohol Screening and Intervention for College Students) or CHOICES which offers education and facilitates discussion around alcohol and cannabis from a variety of perspectives.

 Student organizations are subject to the same sanctions as students, modified as necessary to address the group or organizational context, plus any such other sanctions or outcomes that are deemed appropriate under the circumstances.
 Other sanctions may be imposed on students or student organizations for policy violations related to processes managed by other University areas.